ytyeoh/toyota/content/blog/rush.en.md

 [connectivit]
    [[connectivit.link]]
      title= "DVD-AVX Audio System with USB-mirroring*"
-     description= "Breeze through long drives or heavy traffic with an entertainment system featuring a 6.8" display AVX with USB/AUX, as well as Bluetooth® and USB mirroring that gives you easy access to your phone's features without losing sight of the road.
-<br>*Functions may vary depending on smartphone model."
+     description= "Breeze through long drives or heavy traffic with an entertainment system featuring a 6.8' display AVX with USB/AUX, as well as Bluetooth® and USB mirroring that gives you easy access to your phone's features without losing sight of the road.<br>*Functions may vary depending on smartphone model." img= "rush-20"
-     img= "rush-20"
    [[connectivit.link]]
      title= "USB Charging Ports"